-Today I am repeating my Thanksgiving post which I have run for several years.
+I am repeating my annual Thanksgiving post which I have run for many

 It doesn't require gods or miracles or tragedies or victories or angels or kings or winners or losers or flags or gifts.